Breeze/breeze.github.io/doc-js/breeze-angular.md

 }
 {% endhighlight %}

 The Breeze Angular Service is not clairvoyant.
 It can't configure Breeze for everything your app requires.
-The second example illustrates configuration of the *NamingConvention* and the remote service endpoint (the *serviceName*), both specific to your application.
+The second example illustrates configuration of the *NamingConvention* and the remote service endpoint (the `serviceName`), both specific to your application.

 ##The Breeze service instance

-The 'breeze' service that Angular injects is Breeze itself, identical to > window.breeze.
-Whether you use that service object or refer to the global > breeze object is a matter of style.
+The 'breeze' service that Angular injects is Breeze itself, identical to `window.breeze`.
+Whether you use that service object or refer to the global `breeze` object is a matter of style.

 The "Breeze Angular Service" simply configures Breeze to use

 - Angular for data binding
-- the *$q* service for promises
+- the `$q` service for promises
-- the *$http* service for ajax calls
+- the `$http` service for ajax calls

 The balance of this documentation provides more details about promises and the ajax service.